 How To Evaluate Risk And Reward With Put Options

-But no discussion of any trading strategy is complete without looking at the potential risk you are undertaking.
-So today, let’s briefly discuss how to evaluate the underlying risk in a put selling trade, which will then help us evaluate whether the trade is worth taking.
+But no discussion of any trading strategy is complete without looking at the risks.
+So today, let’s briefly discuss how to evaluate the underlying risk in a put selling trade.
+This will help you evaluate whether a potential trade is worth taking.

 What Type of Loss is Possible?

-To effectively gauge our risk, we need to figure out what our maximum probable loss is for the trade.
-Since we are selling puts, which obligates us to buy the stock at a specified price point (the strike price) if it falls below that level, we can technically say that our risk is that the stock will go to zero — leaving us with a total loss from our purchase price.
+To effectively gauge our risk, we need to figure out what our maximum probable loss.
+Remember, we’re talking about selling puts in this case.
+This obligates us to buy the stock at a specified price point (the strike price) if it falls below that level.
+This means we can technically say that our risk is that the stock will go to zero — leaving us with a total loss from our purchase price.

-Of course, the chance of the stock actually going to zero while we hold the put contract is very low, and evaluating our return based on the prospect of a total loss isn’t very helpful in determining how attractive the trade actually is.
+Of course, the chance of the stock actually going to zero while we hold the put contract is very low.
+And evaluating our return based on the prospect of a total loss isn’t very helpful in determining the attractiveness of the trade.

-Now we need to determine how much of a loss our account would take if this support point is broken and we are forced to buy our puts back to close.
-Obviously, it is impossible to know exactly what these puts will be priced at if the stock trades to $26.50, but we can come up with a pretty close estimate by looking at current put contracts that are $3 to $4 in the money.
+Now we need to determine how much of a loss our account would take if this support point is broken.
+(Remember, we would have to buy our puts back to close the trade.)
+Obviously, it is impossible to know exactly what these puts will be priced at if the stock trades to $26.50.
+But we can come up with a pretty close estimate by looking at current put contracts that are $3 to $4 in the money.

-If the puts that are $3 in the money are trading near $3.50, and the puts that are $4 in the money are trading near $4.30, then taking an average of the two, we can logically assume that if we cover our puts when they are $3.50 in the money, we can expect to pay roughly $3.90 to close the position.
+Let’s say the puts that are $3 in the money are trading near $3.50, and the puts that are $4 in the money are trading near $4.30.
+We can take an average of the two, and we can logically assume that we can expect to pay roughly $3.90 to close the position.